4383/governance/goals/proposed/remove-eventlet.rst

 ===============================

-Here is a proposal to define the different required steps to migrate an Openstack deliverable.
+Here is a proposal to define the different required steps to migrate an OpenStack deliverable.

-The Openstack Python code base is mostly composed of libraries and services.
+The OpenStack Python code base is mostly composed of libraries and services.
 The migration plan may differ depending the kind of deliverable.

 We should notice that an incremental migration really increase the complexity